 It took time, love, and a lot of medical attention to get Marvin back to healthy.

 Lost, scared and alone, a furless dog roams the street looking for a home.
 She is sick and needs medical care, but no one stops to help her.
 The dog wanders onto the lawn of a good citizen who extends a helping hand.
 The woman takes the dog to Fuzzy Friends Rescue on June 30, 2011 in hopes that they will be able to help her.

-When Sunshine, the one year old West Highland White Terrier, came to Fuzzy Friends Rescue she was diagnosed with a horrible yeast and bacterial infection that had covered her whole body, including the inside of her ears.
+When Sunshine, a one-year-old West Highland White Terrier, came to Fuzzy Friends Rescue, she was diagnosed with a horrible yeast and bacterial infection that covered her whole body, including the inside of her ears.
 The yeast infection caused her to lose all of her hair.

-Sunshine slowly began to re-grow some of her hair.
-She was receiving medical treatment for her skin issues with antibiotics, as well as ear medication.
-This was along with multiple medicated baths.
-After 8 months at Fuzzy Friends Rescue receiving medical treatment Sunshine was adopted.
+Sunshine began receiving antibiotic treatment for her skin, as well as ear medication and medicated baths, and she slowly began to regrow her hair.
+After 8 months of medical treatment at Fuzzy Friends Rescue, Sunshine was adopted.
 She is adored by her adopted family and the queen of her castle.

-Heartworms, if left untreated, could ultimately lead to death.
+Heartworms, if left untreated, can ultimately lead to death.

-Your support of The Angel Heart Medical Fund will make it possible for us to save the lives of many other animals in desperate need of costly medical treatment.
-You WILL be giving them a second chance at life that they so greatly deserve.
+Your support of The Angel Heart Medical Fund makes it possible for us to save the lives of many animals in desperate need of costly medical treatment.
+You WILL be giving them the second chance at life that they so greatly deserve.
 These little lives will bring so much devotion and love into their new adoptive homes.
-This is such a great example of people helping animals and animals helping people.
+This is a great example of people helping animals and animals helping people.